mozilla/data-docs/src/datasets/other/newtab/reference.md

 `pocket_sponsored_stories_enabled`: boolean indicating whether the setting to show Sponsored Stories in the New Tab is enabled.
 This can be enabled even in countries where Pocket is not available, so it is useful to add a country filter when using this.
 `pocket_sponsored_stories_enabled`:  boolean flag indicating whether Pocket sponsored stories are enabled in settings.
 This can be enabled even in countries where Pocket is not available, so it is useful to add a country filter when using this.
 `topsites_enabled`: boolean flag for whether the client has topsites enabled in settings.
 This can be enabled even if topsites are not available in that country.
-`newtab_homepage_category`: the current setting of the homepage url.
+`newtab_homepage_category`: the current setting of the homepage URL.
 Classified into categories using `SiteClassifier`.
-`newtab_newtab_category`: the current setting of the new tab url.
+`newtab_newtab_category`: the current setting of the new tab URL.
 Classified into categories using `SiteClassifier`.
 `newwtab_open_source`: describes the situation when the tab was opened.
-One of “about:Welcome”, “about:Home” or “about:NewTab” to reflect whether the tab is the first for a new profile/newFirefox install, the first in a new window or a new tab in an existing session window.
+One of “about:Welcome”, “about:Home” or “about:NewTab” to reflect whether the tab is the first for a new profile/new Firefox install, the first in a new window or a new tab in an existing session window.
-`newtab_search_enabled`: boolean indicating whether the setting to enable search on New Tab is enabled `Is_new_profile`: flag indicating if the profile is new, pulled from the unified_metrics table `activity_segment`: flag indicating which activity segment the client falls into on this day, pulled from the `unified_metrics` table
+`newtab_search_enabled`: boolean indicating whether the setting to enable search on New Tab is enabled `is_new_profile`: flag indicating if the profile is new, pulled from the unified_metrics table `activity_segment`: flag indicating which activity segment the client falls into on this day, pulled from the `unified_metrics` table